oneHamidreza/MeowDateTimePicker/README.md

         Typeface light = Typeface.createFromAsset(getAssets(), "fonts/IRANSansMobile_Light.ttf");
         MeowTypefaceHelper.init(regular, medium, bold, light);
     }

 }
 ```
+# Usage
+The library follows the same API as other pickers in the Android framework.
 After adding the library, for using a picker in your project you need to:

 1. Implement an `OnTimeSetListener`/`OnDateSetListener`